Turn of the Tide (TV series): Synopsis

 The story takes place in the Azorean village of Rabo de Peixe, when a ton of cocaine comes ashore, completely changing the lives of the inhabitants.
 Eduardo, a young fisherman, and his friends start selling the cocaine.
 But, a ton of cocaine does not go unnoticed and our protagonists will face the owners of this drug, the police and a series of unpredictable characters in a dangerous adventure with no return.

-The true story that inspired the series
+Connection to real-world events

 The TV series is loosely based on a true story.
 In 2001, a large quantity of cocaine was found in Rabo de Peixe after a 14-meter-long Sun Kiss 47 sailboat used by cocaine traffickers suffered a broken rudder off the Azorean coast in June, carrying more than 500 kilograms of cocaine with a purity of more than 80%, worth over 150 million euros at 2023's prices.

 The captain of the boat dumped the cocaine sealed in rubber packages placed in nets weighed down with anchors off the coast of the island of São Miguel, so he could take the yacht to a harbour to be repaired without arousing suspicion.
 However, a storm dislodged the underwater cocaine stashes and the packages began to wash up on the shore of the island.